 - Assessment of your overall health condition, Body Mass Index (Height and Weight) and skin laxity

 - Discussion of the arm surgery techniques that will best suit your needs and PROS and CONS of different options

-- CLINICAL BEFORE SURGERY PHOTOS will be taken (your AFTER surgery photos will be taken at your follow-up appointments)
+- We will take CLINICAL BEFORE SURGERY PHOTOS.
+We will also take AFTER surgery photos at your follow-up appointment

-- Once you schedule surgery, you’ll be given specific pre-surgery instructions and post-op care guidelines
+- Once you schedule surgery, you’ll receive specific pre-surgery instructions and post-op care guidelines

 - During surgery, inner arm area excisions are made to reduce the skin

 - These incisions often extend from your elbow area to your armpit area or back and upper torso